rgb-archive/spec/README.md

 required set of the underlying standards is completed.

 The present parts of the RGB project under development include:
-* [LNPBPS](https://github.com/lnp-bp/lnpbps): aforementioned set of core standards
+* [LNPBPs](https://github.com/lnp-bp/lnpbps): aforementioned set of core standards
-* [rust-lnpbp](https://github.com/lnp-bp/lnpbps): core LNPBP library implementing LNPBPS written in Rust
+* [rust-lnpbp](https://github.com/lnp-bp/lnpbps): core LNP/BP library implementing LNPBPS written in Rust
 * [lbx](https://github.com/lnp-bp/lbx): command-line tool for performing basic operations (commitments etc) defined in LNP/BP standards; based on the rust-lnpbp library
-* [rust-rgb](https://github.com/rgb-org/rust-rgb): library implementing asset-specific functionality on top of generic client-validated state paradigm
+* [rust-rgb](https://github.com/rgb-org/rust-rgb): library implementing wallet- and asset-specific functionality on top of generic client-validated state paradigm
-* [Kaleidoscope](https://github.com/rgb-org/kaleidoscope): command-line wallet for Bitcoin and RGB protocols
+* [Kaleidoscope](https://github.com/rgb-org/kaleidoscope): reference command-line wallet for Bitcoin and RGB protocols
 * [Bifrost](https://github.com/rgb-org/Bifrost): server for storing client-validated data blobs.
 On hold.

 In this repository  you can browse the most recent version under this develop branch, which existed before it was